rdegges/rdegges-blog/articles/2012/service-oriented-problems.md

 oriented web applications is that there is very little practical documentation around.

-Many popular web frameworks, toolsets, books and classes only teach the monolithic model of web application development.
+Many popular web frameworks, tool sets, books and classes only teach the monolithic model of web application development.
 This means that there are very few guides, and very few helpful resources out there to help you when you get stuck.